simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-05-12
+<br />**Date image released:**  2024-05-13
 <br />**This image is owned by:**
-Mariusz Durlej
+Marco Meniero

-<br />**Title of the image:**  Red Aurora over Poland
+<br />**Title of the image:**  AR 3664 on a Setting Sun
-<br />**Description for the image:**  Northern lights don't usually reach this far south.
-Magnetic chaos in the Sun's huge Active Region 3664, however, produced a surface explosion that sent a burst of electrons, protons, and more massive, charged nuclei into the Solar System.
-A few days later, that coronal mass ejection (CME) impacted the Earth and triggered auroras that are being reported unusually far from our planet's north and south poles.
-The free sky show might not be over -- the sunspot rich AR3664 has ejected even more CMEs that might also impact the Earth tonight or tomorrow.
-That active region is now near the Sun's edge, though, and will soon be rotating away from the Earth.
-Pictured, a red and rayed aurora was captured in a single 6-second exposure from Racibórz, Poland early last night.
-The photographer's friend, seeing an aurora for the first time, is visible in the distance also taking images of the beautifully colorful nighttime sky.
-Gallery: Global Aurora from Solar Active Region 6443
+<br />**Description for the image:**  It was larger than the Earth.
+It was so big you could actually see it on the Sun's surface without magnification.
+It contained powerful and tangled magnetic fields as well as numerous dark sunspots.
+Labelled AR 3664, it developed into one of the most energetic areas seen on the Sun in recent years, unleashing a series of explosions that led to a surge of energetic particles striking the Earth, which created beautiful auroras.
+And might continue.
+Although active regions on the Sun like AR 3664 can be quite dangerous, this region's Coronal Mass Ejections have not done, as yet, much damage to Earth-orbiting satellites or Earth-surface electrical grids.
+Pictured, the enormous active region was captured on the setting Sun a few days ago from  Civitavecchia, Rome, Italy.
+The composite image includes a very short exposure taken of just the Sun's surface, but mimics what was actually visible.
+Finally, AR 3664 is now rotating away from the Earth, although the region may survive long enough to come around again.
+Gallery: Earth Aurora from Solar Active Region 6443
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/AuroraPoland_Durlej_1940.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/SunAr3664_Menario_1508.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).